liquinlab/elm-smile/docs/datastorage.md

 ## Writing Data to the Global Store

-The preferred way write write data to the store is to use the [Smile API](/api):
+The preferred way to write data to the store is to use the [Smile API](/api):

 ```vue
 <script setup>